automationsaan/hello-world-springboot/README.md

 - The pipeline expects a SonarQube server named `sonarqube-server` and a scanner tool named `sonar-scanner` to be configured in Jenkins.
 - For local analysis, the `sonar-project.properties` file is used and is compatible with SonarCloud.
 - The Quality Gate stage is commented out by default for SonarCloud free tier users.

+## Dockerfile
+- The Dockerfile uses the official OpenJDK 21 image.
+- It copies the built JAR from `target/hello-world-springboot-0.0.1-SNAPSHOT.jar` to `hello-world-app.jar` in the image.
+- The container runs the JAR using `ENTRYPOINT ["java", "-jar", "/hello-world-app.jar"]`.

 ## License
 This project is for demonstration and educational purposes.